 Brain tumors can either destroy or displace critical white matter pathways that control important functions such as movement, speech or vision.
 Prior to removing brain tumors, it is very important for the neurosurgeon to have an idea of the location of critical white matter fibers with respect to the tumor.
-Such information should enable the surgeon to select a surgical path to the tumor that minimizes damage and therefore improve outcomes for patients.
+Such information enables the surgeon to select a surgical path to the tumor that minimizes damage and therefore improves outcomes for patients.